Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Methodology

 The reference fields indicating IT imprints on SSH are defined following \citeA{2015_GRL_PonteKlein}:

 where $t$ denotes time in the Eulerian frame, and the superscript ``sim" notes that the fields are produced by the Boussinesq ``simulation" data.
 The components $h^{\text{sim}}_{\cos}$ and $h^{\text{sim}}_{\sin}$ constitute the reference fields that the network is trained to predict.
 (In W22, they were called ``truth" fields.)
-In the reference data, equations \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2} are evaluated at each $(x,y)$ via harmonic fitting (least-squares method) from finely sampled time series with time intervals of $P/144$.
-Such temporal information makes harmonic fitting accurate even in the presence of strong incoherence, but---as explained in the Introduction---this refined temporal information is unavailable in global satellite data, which motivates our snapshot-based approach.
+In \ch{computations}, equations \eqref{eq:eularian filtering1} -- \eqref{eq:eularian filtering2} are evaluated at each $(x,y)$ by harmonic fitting (least-squares method) from finely sampled time series with time intervals of $P/144$ \ch{over fitting windows of 1 day ($2P$) \cite{2015_GRL_PonteKlein}}. \ch{The fine} temporal \ch{sampling makes the} harmonic fitting \ch{over the short time window possible}. \ch{Accordingly, the reference fields represent a locally coherent semidiurnal component estimated over a 1-day window.
+We nevertheless refer to these ITs as “incoherent,” following \citeA{2015_GRL_PonteKlein}, as the same IT field is incoherent on the longer, altimetry-relevant fitting windows of $O(10)$ days discussed in the Introduction.
+As} explained in the Introduction\ch{, }this \ch{fine} temporal information is \ch{not available} in global satellite data, which motivates our snapshot-based approach.
 Our deep learning algorithm only has access to snapshots captured with time intervals of two days ($4P$); under such coarse temporal sampling, harmonic analysis would yield nearly zero fields in the mid-jet and down-jet regions in our datasets (Aur\'elien Ponte, private communication).
 In the training and testing of our deep learning algorithm, all snapshots are randomly reshuffled, which further ensures that no temporal evolution is accessible.

 We use simulation outputs under five different profiles of meridional density gradients.
 We refer to these five simulations as T1 to T5 in order of increasing density gradients.
 The variation of the density gradients affects the IT patterns in two ways.
 First, it adjusts the eddy kinetic energy budget and leads to five different levels of turbulent BM activity (hereafter ``turbulence levels").
 A larger density gradient leads to a higher turbulence level, which induces stronger scattering of ITs, making the IT signals more incoherent and the IT patterns more complex.
 This was established in \citeA{2015_GRL_PonteKlein} and quantified in detail in W22.
 Second, the different density profiles affect the mode-1 IT wavelengths as a consequence of the mode-wise dispersion relationships \cite{gerkema2008introduction}.
 From T1 to T5, the minimum of background mode-1 IT horizontal wavelength in the mid-jet regions decreases from 170 km to 140 km, as quantified in W22.